cln-Kafka/Watchdog-Timer-Use-Cases/README.md

 4. Before creating a project, remember to add the AVR paths to the system by following these steps.
    - From the `Window` menu, open `Preferences`.
    - From the right sidebar, open `AVR` then `Paths`.
-   - Add the `AVR GCC` path by clicking the "Edit" button, changing the source to "Custom," and setting the current value to the `bin` folder of the toolchain you downloaded.
+   - Add the `AVR GCC` path by clicking the "Edit" button, changing the source to "Custom," and setting the "current value" to the `bin` folder of the toolchain you downloaded.
-   - Add the `AVR Header Files` by making the same steps, but the current value will be set to the `include` folder nested in the `avr` folder of the toolchain.
+   - Add the `AVR Header Files` by making the same steps, but the "current value" will be set to the `include` folder nested in the `avr` folder of the toolchain.
-   - Regarding the `GNU make`, you should first download the `xpack build tools` and then add its `bin` folder in its "current value" field.
+   - Regarding the `GNU make`, you should first download the `xpack build tools` and then add the path to its `bin` folder in the "current value" field.

 ## Program Flow: Simplified Version